 MR. TILLEY: The staff of the Ford Library spent the review period reviewing the records of the Rockefeller Commission and opening those records which could be opened under the statute.

-Approximately six boxes of materials although those boxes are not totally full, I might add - well, they are, some of them - but approximately six boxes of records were looked at and were opened up.
+Approximately six boxes of materials although those boxes are not totally full, I might add -- well, they are, some of them -- but approximately six boxes of records were looked at and were opened up.

-What the Ford Library staff found was that the vast majority

-of the holdings of the Rockefeller Commission consisted of records of the Central Intelligence Agency.
-The review of the Rockefeller Commission is basically contingent of CIA review of their documentation.
+What the Ford Library staff found was that the vast majority of the holdings of the Rockefeller Commission consisted of

-What we have decided is that, hopefully, in the near future the CIA will send a review team to the Ford Library to save the cost of what would be an expensive reproduction job of a massive amount of CIA documentation.
-That is something that we, myself as the head of the collection, discussed with them and we have agreed to that, and I think that it will take place in the future.
-But that is still something that has to happen.

-MS. NELSON: Well, that means they are not on your database yet?

-MR. TILLEY: That's correct, they are not on the database.
+1 records of the Central Intelligence Agency.
+The review of the 2 Rockefeller Commission is basically contingent of CIA review of their 3 documentation.
+4 What we have decided is that, hopefully, in the near 5 future the CIA will send a review team to the Ford Library to save 6 the cost of what would be an expensive reproduction job of a massive 7 amount of CIA documentation.
+That is something that we, myself as 8 the head of the collection, discussed with them and we have agreed to 9 that, and I think that it will take place in the future.
+But that is still 10 something that has to happen.
+11 MS. NELSON: Well, that means they are not on your 12 database yet?
+13 MR. TILLEY: That's correct, they are not on the database.

-MS. NELSON: So that there is no knowledge of the duplication there yet?

-MR. TILLEY: No, not as of now, that is correct.

-MS. NELSON: It makes a difference.

-MR. HALL: Mr. Tilley, does the Archives have in its possession any materials that have not been disclosed?

-MR. TILLEY: Yes.
+1 MS. NELSON: So that there is no knowledge of the 2 duplication there yet?
+3 MR. TILLEY: No, not as of now, that is correct.
+4 MS. NELSON: It makes a difference.
+5 MR. HALL: Mr. Tilley, does the Archives have in its 6 possession any materials that have not been disclosed?
+7 MR. TILLEY: Yes.
 Yes, we do.

-MR. HALL: Can you give us an idea what the character and nature of those materials are?

-MR. TILLEY: Well, first of all, the Archives staff reviewed the records of the Warren Commission that had not been previously released as of the time the law was signed.
-For those documents for which the National Archives has the final disclosure authority, five documents have still been withheld in some part, mostly for reasons of personal privacy.
-Although, there was one document which we withheld a portion of it at the request of the Department of State, but it was a Warren Commission document, so we had the final say on it.
+8 MR. HALL: Can you give us an idea what the character 9 and nature of those materials are?
+10 MR. TILLEY: Well, first of all, the Archives staff reviewed 11 the records of the Warren Commission that had not been previously 12 released as of the time the law was signed.
+For those documents for 13 which the National Archives has the final disclosure authority, five 14 documents have still been withheld in some part, mostly for reasons other agency-originated documents which are tied up in the review process, in the referral process, at this time in which determinations have not been reached on those yet.
+Of course, all of those documents consist of copies of documents those agencies are reviewing themselves.
+In doing their overview there, they are in effect reviewing those items also at the same time.

+1 of personal privacy.
+Althoug gh, there was one document which we 2 withheld a portion of it at th e request of the Department of State, 3 but it was a Warren Commiss sion document, so we had the final say on it.